overcastsoftware/handsontable_rails/README.md

 # HandsontableRails

-TODO: Write a gem description
+Hansontable-rails is a simple gem to add Jquery-handsontable vendor file to Rails asset pipeline.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

+    gem 'jquery-ui-rails'
-    gem 'handsontable_rails'
+    gem 'handsontable-rails'

-And then execute:
+And the execute:

     $ bundle

-Or install it yourself as:

-    $ gem install handsontable_rails

-## Usage
+## Useage

-TODO: Write usage instructions here
+add the follow line to your application.js and application.css file:

+    # application.js
+    //= require jquery.ui.all
+    //= require handsontable_rails

+    # application.css
+    *= require jquery.ui.all
+    *= require handsontable_rails

-## Contributing
+## More useage

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+you can go (here)[https://github.com/warpech/jquery-handsontable] to learn more about jquery-handsontable